ModyQyW/react-native-starter-kit/README.md

 ## Built With

-- [expo](https://expo.io/) - A set of tools and services for building, deploying, and quickly iterating on native iOS, Android, and web apps from the same codebase. **You should read the documents very, very carefully.**
+- [expo](https://expo.io/) - A set of tools and services for building, deploying, and quickly iterating on native iOS, Android, and web apps from the same codebase **You should read the documents very, very carefully.**
 - [react-native](https://facebook.github.io/react-native/) - A framework for building native apps using React
 - [mobx](https://mobx.js.org/) - Simple, scalable state management
 - [react-navigation](https://reactnavigation.org/) - Routing and navigation for your React Native apps